Your Paper Your Way

 Seizure is keen to publish focused reviews, especially on the latest developments in particular fields or on topics which are currently debated by clinicians and researchers.
 Authors are welcome to approach the Editor-in-Chief with their idea for a focused review prior to submission.
 Focused reviews should be preceded by an abstract.
 Focused reviews should be 1,500-2,500 words, and include no more than 3 figures or tables and 50 references.

 The body of the text of these articles should be limited in length to 4,000 words, and there should be a maximum of 6 figures or tables.
 Additional figures, tables and other material (such as associated videos) can be submitted as online only Supporting Information (see section 'preparation of manuscripts' for further details).
 Full length research articles should be preceded by an abstract.
-The body of the text of the article should be clearly structured into 1) Introduction, 2) Methods 3) Discussion, 4) Conclusion and 5) References.
+The body of the text of the article should be clearly structured into 1) Introduction, 2) Methods 3) Results, 4) Discussion, 5) Conclusion and 6) References.

 Comprise a number of different kinds of previously unpublished materials including short reports or small case series.
 Short communications should be preceded by an abstract.
 The body of the text is limited to 1,400 words.
 There are no more than 12 references, and 2 figures or tables (combined).